lynnfaraday/aresmush.com/tutorials/code/add-web/get-template.md

 Re-deploy the website using the `website/deploy` command.
 This will take a few minutes.
 Then you can test it!

-> <i class="fa fa-info-circle"></i> **Tip:** You can also run the website in [debug mode](/tutorials/code/debug-mode.html).
+{% include tip.html content="You can also run the website in [debug mode](/tutorials/code/debug-mode.html).
 This spins up a second copy of the website on a different port for testing.
-The advantage is that changes to the web code will be immediately loaded without needing to wait for a deploy, and without potentially messing up your main site.
+The advantage is that changes to the web code will be immediately loaded without needing to wait for a deploy, and without potentially messing up your main site." %}